javcdiaz/javcdiaz.github.io/docs/retrospective.md

 During the testing, finding utilities that produced unwanted results led to an increase on the time to complete the project.
 ### What would I do differently?
 Some things that I would do different is add more category types with more utilities.
 I would also expand the full list to include the MAC (Apple) version of some of these utilities.
-If I had more time, I would also add a list for utilities with good reputation but cost money.
+If I had more time, I would also add a list for utilities with good reputation but are not free.
+This will increase the list and make the site even more useful.